Valve Anti-Cheat: Social impact

 The user's Steam profile is also marked with "ban(s) on record", which is publicly visible and cannot be hidden, regardless of the profile visibility of the banned account.
-VAC bans become hidden to other users after seven years of not getting another VAC ban.
 An analysis of 43,465 users that had been banned between April 2011 and October 2011 showed that the more VAC banned players a user is friends with, the more likely they will also be VAC banned themselves in the future.
 After they were banned, they lost more friends, were more likely to increase their privacy settings and also had more VAC banned friends than non-banned players.
 Banned players are also sometimes referred to as going on "VACation".

 Banned players are also excluded from competing in most electronic sports tournaments.
 In 2014, professional player Joel "Emilio" Mako was banned during a live stream; he initially denied using a cheat, claiming it was caused by "a friend of his played on one of his smurfing accounts which mail is linked to his main account".
 Then in 2015, he admitted to using a cheat.
 Hovik "KQLY" Tovmassian, Simon "smn" Beck and Gordon "SF" Giry were banned shortly before they were scheduled to play at DreamHack Winter 2014.
 The ESEA League claimed the bans were a result of working with Valve directly.
 Simon "smn" Beck and Hovik "KQLY" Tovmassian both admitted to using cheats.

 In March 2020, Elias "Jamppi" Olkkonen filed a lawsuit against Valve, alleging that a lifetime VAC ban negatively affected his esports career, specifically his inability to play in Valve-sanctioned Major tournaments, which subsequently prevented him from signing onto the esports team OG.
 The VAC-ban is tied to an account which he previously owned when he was 14, and then sold to a friend who incurred the ban; the lawsuit alleges that a lifelong VAC ban for a minor, particularly without the ability to first plead his case, is unreasonable.

 A few users used to collect VAC bans, but this was eventually made less prolific as Valve updated the VAC ban message shown on the user's profile, now showing "Multiple VAC bans on record" instead of the actual number of VAC bans.